ElectronSutra/venture/pages/charms/ability-charms/ability-charms.md

 Brilliant Survival Thought can introduce a new species of plant or animal native to a region you have studied; etc.

 You may purchase this Charm separately for every Ability except for Lore.
+It counts as favored/unfavored based on [Ability].

 ***